idyll-lang/fidyll/README.md

 Clone this repo, run `npm install`, `npm link`.

-You should now have access to the `gridyll` and `gridyll deploy` commands.
+You should now have access to the `fidyll` and `fidyll deploy` commands.

 ## Usage

-To render an article, `gridyll index.aml`.
+To render an article, `fidyll index.aml`.
 If you are creating a video, You also need to set the credentials to a Google Cloud account (e.g. `export GOOGLE_APPLICATION_CREDENTIALS="/Users/mathisonian/Documents/google-cloud.json"`).
-You may need to specify the path to FFMPEG, in that case run the command like: `FFMPEG_PATH=path/to/ffmpeg gridyll index.aml`.
+You may need to specify the path to FFMPEG, in that case run the command like: `FFMPEG_PATH=path/to/ffmpeg fidyll index.aml`.

-Once you are happy with the output, use the deploy script to generat static web output `gridyll-deploy output/`.
+Once you are happy with the output, use the deploy script to generat static web output `fidyll-deploy output/`.
 This will create a folder called `deploy/`.
 You can upload the contents of this folder to any static web hosting service.

-## Writing a Gridyll Article
+## Writing a Fidyll Article

-Gridyll articles are written using a modified version of ArchieML and use the .aml file extension.
+Fidyll articles are written using a modified version of ArchieML and use the .aml file extension.
 See the code snippet below for an example article:

 ```aml